 On January 6th, 2014 we officially became an authorized IB school nr 005004.

 The decision to adopt the IB Primary Years Programme at our school was driven by a recognition that it encompasses many of the principles we have long held dear and sought to encourage: a positive attitude to learning and the acquisition of new skills, while developing children’s abilities to ask questions and seek satisfying answers.
 Likewise, both the International Baccalaureate Organization and our school seek to promote the values of mutual respect, tolerance and understanding toward individuals, groups and cultures in all communities.
 We deliver the PYP Programme for 3-, 4-, 5- and 6-year-olds in English.
-We teach Mathematics, Science, Language Arts, Social Studies, French, Music, Rhythmics, Art, Coding, Chess and Physical Education through a play-based approach to inquiry.
+We teach Mathematics, Science, Language Arts, Social Studies, French, Music, Rhythmics, Art, Coding, Chess, and Physical Education through an inquiry-based approach.

 In order to give our students a broader choice for their future educational path, in the oldest groups we implement the official Polish Ministry of Education curriculum.
 Daily Polish lessons prepare our students for their School Readiness Diagnosis (MEN registration number – 398PN).

-Additionally, to develop students’ interests and hobbies we offer a wide range of extra-curricular activities including Karate, Ballet, Dance, Pottery, Piano, Chess, Drama, French Atelier, Soccer Club, Speech Therapy, Corrective Gymnastics, Acrobatics, Tennis, and Swimming, taking advantage of our unique 580 m2 premises, including a large, fully equipped gym, library, art room and soccer field.
+Additionally, to develop students’ interests and hobbies we offer a wide range of extra-curricular activities including Karate, Ballet, Dance, Pottery, Piano, Drums, Chess, Soccer, Speech Therapy, Sports Fun & Games, Yoga & Mindfulness, Archeology, Emotional Intelligence, Music & Movement with Elements of Hand Therapy & Sensory Integration, taking advantage of our unique 580 m2 premises, including a large, fully equipped gym, library, art room and soccer field.

 Our Preschool is unique for many reasons.
 We employ highly qualified teaching specialists and also provide support from a professional nurse, psychologist, speech therapist, and security guard.
 We understand children’s needs and their natural drive to explore the world around.
 Therefore, we encourage students to develop their interests by providing them with authentic experiences.
 Our program of study – Primary Years Programme by the IB is tailored to meet the needs of children aged 3-12, in order to raise global citizens of the world, fully prepared to face all the challenges of the modern world.
 The whole philosophy and methodology of the IB programme encourages international mindedness and the development of the learner profile attributes: